-- o In accordance with SEWSCB Guidance if any person has knowledge, concerns or suspicions that a child is suffering, has suffered or is likely to be at risk of harm, it is their responsibility to ensure that the concerns are referred to Social Services or the police who have statutory duties and powers to investigate and intervene when necessary. - The Children Act 1989 defines abuse as when a child is suffering, or is likely to suffer 'significant harm'. - If you suspect that a child is being abused or neglected, or a child tells you that they are being abused, contact 01495 762200 (or 0800 328 4432 for out of office emergencies) and tell them it is a Child Protection referral. - If the child is at immediate risk of harm, telephone the police. - In accordance with All Wales Child Protection Procedures 2008 verbal referrals should be made as soon as a problem, suspicion or concern becomes apparent and certainly within 24 hours.
-All telephone referrals or referrals made in person should be confirmed with written referrals within 48 hours using the Multi Agency Referral Form (MARF) - see Appendix 5. - Abuse can take many forms: - Neglect - Physical abuse - Sexual abuse - Emotional abuse - Domestic abuse also has a detrimental effect on a child's well-being - where a child is subject to or a witness to domestic violence then a child protection referral should be made. - When a concern is raised, Social Care will make enquiries, usually starting by visiting the child and the family.
-This is usually done with the police. - If there are concerns that a visit to the family home would put the child at more risk of harm Social Care and sometimes the Police will first make enquiries of other professionals who might know the child and their family, e.g. the school, their health visitor or school nurse, their GP, a youth worker.
+- o In accordance with Gwent Safeguarding Board Guidance if any person has knowledge, concerns or suspicions that a child is suffering, has suffered or is likely to be at risk of harm, it is their responsibility to ensure that the concerns are referred to Social Services or the police who have statutory duties and powers to investigate and intervene when necessary. - The Children Act 1989 defines abuse as when a child is suffering, or is likely to suffer 'significant harm'. - If you suspect that a child is being abused or neglected, or a child tells you that they are being abused, contact 01495 762200 (or 0800 328 4432 for out of office emergencies) and tell them it is a Child Protection referral. - If the child is at immediate risk of harm, telephone the police.

+In accordance with Wales Safeguarding Procedures verbal referrals should be made as soon as a problem, suspicion or concern becomes apparent and certainly within 24 hours.
+All telephone referrals or referrals made in person should be confirmed with written referrals within 24 hours using the Duty to Report - Multi Agency Referral Form (MARF) - see Appendix 6.
+Referrals should be forwarded electronically to socialcarecalltorfaen@torfaen.gov.uk.